Find Affordable College Courses

 Buffalo, NY

-With a ranking of #7, University at Buffalo did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
-University at Buffalo is a fairly large public school located in the large suburb of Buffalo.
+University at Buffalo did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #7 on the list.
+University at Buffalo is a fairly large public school located in the suburb of Buffalo.

 Of the 346 students majoring in communication and journalism at University at Buffalo, 40% are male and 60% are female.